Information for pharmacists

 The Australian Government is committed to easing cost of living pressures and ensuring that all Australians have access to high quality health care.
 This includes subsidising the cost of medicines through the PBS.

-From 1 January 2023, pharmacists have the choice to further reduce the cost of PBS medicines for patients.
-This can only be done via the existing $1 ‘allowable discount’ and a new ‘discretionary discount’.
-Pharmacists are not permitted to reduce the charge for an over co‑payment prescription any further under any other arrangement.
+Since 1 January 2023, pharmacists have had the choice to further reduce the cost of PBS medicines for patients.
+This can only be done by applying both the pre‑existing $1 ‘allowable discount’ and the newer ‘discretionary discount’.
+Pharmacists are not permitted to reduce the charge for an over co‑payment prescription any further under any other PBS arrangement.

 New discretionary discount for some medicines

-From 1 January 2023, pharmacists also have the additional option to offer general patients a discount on prescriptions for specific eligible medicines.
+From 1 January 2023, pharmacists have had the option to offer general patients an additional discount on prescriptions for specific eligible medicines.

-The new discretionary discount (referred to as ‘increased discount’ under the National Health Act 1953) can be applied for a general patient, where the Commonwealth price of a medicine is in the range above the new co‑payment amount and previous (pre-2023) co-payment amount (both being indexed over time).
-In 2023, the lower threshold will be $30.00 and the upper threshold will be $45.60.
-Both of these amounts will be indexed from 1 January 2024.
+This additional discretionary discount (referred to as ‘increased discount’ under the National Health Act 1953) can be applied when supplying a PBS prescription to a general patient, where the Commonwealth price of the medicine is in the range above the co‑payment amount and the increased discounting upper Commonwealth price.
+In 2024, the lower threshold will be $31.60 and the increased discounting upper Commonwealth price will be $48.10.
+Both of these amounts are indexed on 1 January each year.

 This discount is not mandatory and is applied at the discretion of the pharmacist.